drvinceknight/unpeudemath/_posts/2014-07-19-Using-Python-and-Github-pages-to-distribute-my-conference-talks.md

 The main lines that do anything are lines 25-38, everything else just reads in the relevant header and footer files.

+So now getting my talks written and online is hardly an effort at all:

+{% highlight bash %}
+# Write awesome talk
+Talks$ git commit -am 'Finished talk on proof of finite number of primes'  # This I would do anyway Talks$ python serve.py  # This is the 1 extra thing I need to do Talks$ git push origin  # This I would do anyway
+{% endhighlight %}

-There are various things that could be done to improve this and I'm not completely convinced I can't just use `jekyll` for this but it was quicker to write that script then to figure it out (or at least that was my conclusion after googling twice).
+There are various things that could be done to improve this (including pushing via `serve.py` as an option) and I'm not completely convinced I can't just use `jekyll` for this but it was quicker to write that script then to figure it out (or at least that was my conclusion after googling twice).

+If anyone has any fixes/improvements (including: "You idiot just run jekyll with the `build-academic-conference-talk-site` flag") that'd be super appreciated and if you want to see the Talk repository (with python script, css files, header.html etc...) it's here: [github.com/drvinceknight/Talks](https://github.com/drvinceknight/Talks).

 Now to finish writing my talk for [ORAHS2014](http://www.orahs2014.fc.ul.pt/)...